bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

-_Optional:_ Ideally reading the command line parameters should be done with the _getopt()_ function, which will allow to enter these params in arbitraty order.
+_Optional:_ Ideally reading the command line parameters should be done with the _getopt()_ function, which will allow to enter these params in arbitrary order.
 For example,

 ```
 % ./slr -e ~/DEMs/southport.asc -o southport-flooded.asc -r 3  -i 1
 ```

-Note: If you want to look into _getopt()_, this is something you'll add at the end, once the main functionality of the program works.

 ### Computing the SLR flooding